Isaac Fruechte

-Isaac Fruechte (born March 7, 1991) is an American football wide receiver who is currently a free agent.
-Fruechte played college football at Rochester Community and Technical College and Minnesota as well as high school in-state at Caledonia.
+Isaac Fruechte (born March 7, 1991) is an American college football coach and former wide receiver.
+He is the offensive coordinator and quarterbacks coach for the University of North Dakota, positions he has held since 2024.
+Fruechte played college football at Rochester Community and Technical College and Minnesota as well as in high school in-state at Caledonia.

-Early years
+Early life

 Fruechte is a graduate of Caledonia High School in Caledonia, Minnesota.
-Under the guidance of his father Carl, who is a legendary football and basketball coach at Caledonia, Isaac played as a wide receiver and safety and helped lead the Warriors to two consecutive state championships (2007, 2008), three section championships and two 3 Rivers Conference titles.
+Under the guidance of his father Carl, who is a legendary football and basketball coach at Caledonia, Isaac played as a wide receiver and safety and helped lead the Warriors to two consecutive state championships (2007, 2008), three section championships, and two 3 Rivers Conference titles.
 He was a two-time Associated Press Honorable Mention All-State selection and a three-time All-3 Rivers conference selection.
 Following his senior season, he was named to the St. Paul Pioneer Press All-State team.
 In addition to football, Fruechte was also a standout track and field athlete at Caledonia, earning four straight berths at the state championships.
 He had a personal-best time of 10.82 seconds in the 100-meter dash and was timed under 4.4 seconds in the 40-yard dash.

 College career

-RCTC
+Rochester C&T

-Fruechte had been asked to walk on at the University of Minnesota out of high school, but due to Minnesota's strict admission standards, Isaac's math score in high school wasn't good enough, therefore he opted to enroll at Rochester Community and Technical College in the fall of 2010 instead.
-Listed at 6-foot-3, 200-pound, Fruechte played his freshman season in 2010 with the Yellowjackets, catching 30 passes for 805 yards and nine touchdowns, helping the team finish with a 10-2 record, beating Central Lakes 34-31 in the state championship game before falling to Iowa Central 32-7 in the North Star Bowl.
-For his efforts, he was named second-team All-Minnesota College Athletic Conference.
+Fruechte had been asked to walk on at the University of Minnesota out of high school, but due to Minnesota's strict admission standards, Isaac's math score in high school wasn't good enough; therefore, he opted to enroll at Rochester Community and Technical College in the fall of 2010 instead.
+Listed at 6-foot-3, 200-pound, Fruechte played his freshman season in 2010 with the Yellowjackets, catching 30 passes for 805 yards and nine touchdowns, helping the team finish with a 10–2 record, beating Central Lakes 34–31 in the Minnesota College Athletic Conference (MCAC) championship game before falling to Iowa Central 32–7 in the North Star Bowl.
+For his efforts, he was named to the second-team All-MCAC.
 After graduating from Rochester in December, Fruechte enrolled at Minnesota for the spring semester.